 Additionally, as of 2024, Volunteer World will not promote programs that feature elephant bathing as a volunteer activity.
 While taking a bath can be totally normal for an elephant, keeping to a schedule and being encouraged into the water is unnatural.
 Alongside this, the risks for volunteers and other persons is just too high.

 Volunteering at a rescue sanctuary for orphaned and ill-treated animals will sometimes require direct contact between the volunteer and the animals.
 Many sanctuaries are a permanent home to animals that unfortunately can't return to the wild.
 This is why human contact is not a danger to them and is allowed more frequently than in other programs.
 In some programs, direct contact between animals and humans is even required.

 To maintain our ethical standards, we are constantly checking global animal protection lists and comparing them to the NGOs on our platform.
-Should you encounter any organisations on our website with a bad reputation, please let us know and we will verify this immediately.
+Should you encounter any organizations on our website that you've heard about any potential reprehensive facts, please let us know and we will verify this immediately.
 We also have very strict platform standards for humanitarian projects.
-If you are interested in that topic, please read our article on "Our Ethical Standards for Humanitarian Projects".
+If you are interested in that topic, please read our article "Our Ethical Standards for Humanitarian Projects".